 Data snap-shots take place at class, phase and subject level six times a year, towards the end of each term/half term.

 Core Subjects: Data snap-shots take place for reading, writing, and mathematics half termly and spoken language, science and all other subjects termly.
-Children's attainment is recorded in Target Tracker and each band is broken down into 6 steps within Target Tracker.
+Children's attainment is recorded in Sonar Tracker in one of the following codes: